veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 +----------------------+----------------------------+-------------------------------------------------------------------------------+
 ¦width                 ¦number                      ¦Width of the video, in pixels                                                  ¦
 +----------------------+----------------------------+-------------------------------------------------------------------------------+
-¦audioTrackIdInfoMap   ¦Object                      ¦The audioTrackIdInfoMap and videoTrackIdInfoMap objects are designed to store  ¦
+¦audioTrackIdInfoMap   ¦Object                      ¦audioTrackIdInfoMap and videoTrackIdInfoMap are objects used to provide        ¦
-+----------------------+                            ¦metadata for audio and video tracks respectively.
-Each object uses a TrackId as¦
++----------------------+                            ¦per-track metadata for additional audio and video tracks beyond the default    ¦
-¦videoTrackIdInfoMap   ¦                            ¦a key to map to properties that detail the unique characteristics of each      ¦
+¦videoTrackIdInfoMap   ¦                            ¦track.
+Each object uses a trackId as a key to describe the characteristics of a¦
-¦                      ¦                            ¦individual track, diverging from the default configurations.                   ¦
+¦                      ¦                            ¦specific non-default track.
+The default track for each media type uses trackId ¦
+¦                      ¦                            ¦= 0 and is described by the top-level onMetaData fields for that media type.   ¦
+¦                      ¦                            ¦Tracks with trackId values 1, 2, 3, … represent additional variants.           ¦
 ¦                      ¦                            ¦                                                                               ¦
-¦                      ¦                            ¦- Key-Value Structure:                                                         ¦
+¦                      ¦                            ¦- Key–Value Structure:                                                         ¦
-¦                      ¦                            ¦  * Keys: Each TrackId acts as a unique identifier for a specific audio or     ¦
+¦                      ¦                            ¦  * Keys: Each key represents a trackId for a non-default track.
+Keys begin at ¦
+¦                      ¦                            ¦    1, since the default track (trackId 0) is represented by the top-level     ¦
-¦                      ¦                            ¦    video track.                                                               ¦
+¦                      ¦                            ¦    onMetaData fields.                                                         ¦
-¦                      ¦                            ¦  * Values: Track Objects containing metadata that specify characteristics     ¦
+¦                      ¦                            ¦  * Values: Each value is an object containing metadata that describes the     ¦
-¦                      ¦                            ¦    which deviate from the default track settings.                             ¦
+¦                      ¦                            ¦    characteristics of that specific track.                                    ¦
 ¦                      ¦                            ¦- Properties of Each Track Object:                                             ¦
-¦                      ¦                            ¦  * These properties detail non-standard configurations needed for custom      ¦
+¦                      ¦                            ¦These properties describe track-level attributes for each additional track.    ¦
+¦                      ¦                            ¦These attributes often differ from the top-level onMetaData fields, for        ¦
+¦                      ¦                            ¦example, a different bitrate, resolution, codec, channel count, or other media ¦
+¦                      ¦                            ¦properties.
+Implementations may choose either approach:                        ¦
-¦                      ¦                            ¦    handling of the track, facilitating specific adjustments to enhance track  ¦
+¦                      ¦                            ¦  * Provide only the properties that differ from the top-level defaults        ¦
-¦                      ¦                            ¦    performance and quality for varied conditions.                             ¦
+¦                      ¦                            ¦    (delta-style), or                                                          ¦
-¦                      ¦                            ¦  * For videoTrackIdInfoMap:                                                   ¦
+¦                      ¦                            ¦  * Repeat shared fields so that each track entry is a complete per-track      ¦
+¦                      ¦                            ¦    descriptor.                                                                ¦
+¦                      ¦                            ¦Both approaches are valid and interoperable.
+Typical fields include, but are   ¦
+¦                      ¦                            ¦not limited to:                                                                ¦
-¦                      ¦                            ¦    + Properties such as width, height, videodatarate, etc. specify video      ¦
+¦                      ¦                            ¦  * For videoTrackIdInfoMap: width, height, videodatarate, codec identifier,   ¦
-¦                      ¦                            ¦      characteristics that differ from standard settings.                      ¦
+¦                      ¦                            ¦    and related video characteristics.                                         ¦
-¦                      ¦                            ¦  * For audioTrackIdInfoMap:                                                   ¦
+¦                      ¦                            ¦  * For audioTrackIdInfoMap: audiodatarate, channels, samplerate, codec        ¦
-¦                      ¦                            ¦    + Properties such as audiodatarate, channels, etc., define audio           ¦
+¦                      ¦                            ¦    identifier, and related audio characteristics.                             ¦
-¦                      ¦                            ¦      characteristics that differ from standard configurations.                ¦
 ¦                      ¦                            ¦- Purpose:                                                                     ¦
-¦                      ¦                            ¦  * The purpose of these maps is to specify unique properties for each track,  ¦
+¦                      ¦                            ¦The purpose of these maps is to describe the characteristics of                ¦
-¦                      ¦                            ¦    ensuring tailored configurations that optimize performance and quality for ¦
+¦                      ¦                            ¦  additional tracks so that encoders, servers, and players can distinguish     ¦
+¦                      ¦                            ¦  between variants and, when needed, apply track selection or processing logic.¦
+¦                      ¦                            ¦  These maps supplement the top-level onMetaData fields by providing per-track ¦
+¦                      ¦                            ¦  metadata for multitrack scenarios such as alternative codecs, different      ¦
-¦                      ¦                            ¦    specific media content and delivery scenarios.                             ¦
+¦                      ¦                            ¦  qualities, or configuration variants.                                        ¦
 ¦                      ¦                            ¦This structure provides a framework for detailed customization and control over¦
 ¦                      ¦                            ¦the media tracks, ensuring optimal management and delivery across various types¦
 ¦                      ¦                            ¦of content and platforms.                                                      ¦
 ¦                      ¦                            ¦                                                                               ¦
-¦                      ¦                            ¦Examples:                                                                      ¦
+¦                      ¦                            ¦Example:                                                                       ¦
-¦                      ¦                            ¦                                                                               ¦
+¦                      ¦                            ¦// TrackId 0 is the default track and is described by the top-level            ¦
-¦                      ¦                            ¦e.g., 1                                                                        ¦
+¦                      ¦                            ¦// onMetaData fields for each media type.
+Additional tracks begin at TrackId 1.¦
-¦                      ¦                            ¦videoTrackIdInfoMap = {                                                        ¦
+¦                      ¦                            ¦var videoTrackIdInfoMap = {                                                    ¦
 ¦                      ¦                            ¦  1: {                                                                         ¦
 ¦                      ¦                            ¦    width: 1024,                                                               ¦
 ¦                      ¦                            ¦    height: 768,                                                               ¦
 ¦                      ¦                            ¦    videodatarate: 2000,                                                       ¦
+¦                      ¦                            ¦    videocodecid: makeFourCc("av01"),                                          ¦
 ¦                      ¦                            ¦  },                                                                           ¦
-¦                      ¦                            ¦                                                                               ¦
-¦                      ¦                            ¦  2 : {                                                                        ¦
+¦                      ¦                            ¦  2: {                                                                         ¦
 ¦                      ¦                            ¦    width: 3840,                                                               ¦
 ¦                      ¦                            ¦    height: 2160,                                                              ¦
 ¦                      ¦                            ¦    videodatarate: 30000,                                                      ¦
+¦                      ¦                            ¦    videocodecid: makeFourCc("avc1"),                                          ¦
 ¦                      ¦                            ¦  },                                                                           ¦
 ¦                      ¦                            ¦}                                                                              ¦
 ¦                      ¦                            ¦                                                                               ¦
-¦                      ¦                            ¦e.g., 2                                                                        ¦
-¦                      ¦                            ¦audioTrackIdInfoMap = {                                                        ¦
+¦                      ¦                            ¦var audioTrackIdInfoMap = {                                                    ¦
 ¦                      ¦                            ¦  1: {                                                                         ¦
 ¦                      ¦                            ¦    audiodatarate: 256,                                                        ¦
 ¦                      ¦                            ¦    channels: 2,                                                               ¦
 ¦                      ¦                            ¦    samplerate: 44100,                                                         ¦
+¦                      ¦                            ¦    audiocodecid: makeFourCc("mp4a"),                                          ¦
 ¦                      ¦                            ¦  },                                                                           ¦
-¦                      ¦                            ¦                                                                               ¦
 ¦                      ¦                            ¦  2: {                                                                         ¦
 ¦                      ¦                            ¦    audiodatarate: 320,                                                        ¦
-¦                      ¦                            ¦    channels: 1,                                                               ¦
+¦                      ¦                            ¦    channels: 2,                                                               ¦
-¦                      ¦                            ¦    samplerate: 22050,                                                         ¦
+¦                      ¦                            ¦    samplerate: 48000,                                                         ¦
+¦                      ¦                            ¦    audiocodecid: makeFourCc("Opus"),                                          ¦
 ¦                      ¦                            ¦  },                                                                           ¦
 ¦                      ¦                            ¦}                                                                              ¦
 +----------------------+----------------------------+-------------------------------------------------------------------------------+